cran-task-views/Survival/Survival.md

 -   The `r pkg("survexp.fr")` package computes relative survival, absolute excess risk and standardized mortality ratio based on French death rates.
--   The `r pkg("MRsurv")` package permits to fit multiplicative regression models for relative survival.
 -   The `r pkg("GJRM")` package permits to fit link-based additive models for the excess hazard that allows for the inclusion of many types of covariate effects, including spatial and time-dependent effects, using any type of smoother, such as thin plate, cubic splines, tensor products and Markov random fields.

 Random Effect Models
 ====================